stereolabs/zed-opencv-native/README.md

 This sample shows how to capture rectified images with the ZED or ZED-M Camera and OpenCV, without the ZED SDK.

+If you want to use OpenCV with the ZED SDK features, check our sample [here](https://github.com/stereolabs/zed-opencv).

 ## OS

 - Windows, Linux, MacOS